rsfutch77/rulette/software_descriptions/1-requirements.md

 [ ] 5.1.2 Update points in real time as game events occur (2 Points) [ ] 5.2 Card Ownership and Transfer (3 Points)
 [ ] 5.2.1 Track which cards are held by each player (1 Point)
-[ ] 5.2.2 Implement logic for transferring cards between players (2 Points)
+[ ] 5.2.2 Implement logic for transferring cards between players, including the following scenarios:
+    - Referee decisions after a valid callout
+    - Card effects (swap, clone, flip, prompt)
+    - Rule modifiers that trigger transfers
+    - End-of-turn or end-of-game effects
+    - Voluntary trades (if allowed by rules)
-[ ] 5.3 UI Updates for Points and Cards (2 Points)
+    - Ensure all transfers update UI and game state consistently [ ] 5.3 UI Updates for Points and Cards (2 Points)
 [ ] 5.3.1 Display current points and held cards for all players in the UI (1 Point) [ ] 5.3.2 Provide clear feedback when points or cards change (1 Point) [ ] 5.4 End Condition Detection (2 Points)
+[ ] 5.4.1 Detect the following end conditions:
+    - A player reaches 0 points (primary)
+    - All but one player reaches 0 points (secondary)
+    - A custom rule or card triggers game end
+    - All players leave the session
-[ ] 5.4.1 Detect when a player reaches 0 points or another end condition is met (1 Point) [ ] 5.4.2 Trigger end-of-game flow and display results (1 Point)
+[ ] 5.4.2 Trigger end-of-game flow and display results (1 Point)

 ## Phase 3: Multiplayer and Lobby System